Cover photo by Rob Dickinson.

 Length up to 26mm; Wingspan attains 28mm.

-Most similar to Agriocnemis falcifera (White-masked Wisp).
+The Gracious Wisp is most similar to Agriocnemis falcifera (White-masked Wisp).
 The Gracious Wisp can be told apart by its round postocular spots that are not joined by a thin line.
-Additionally the male Gracious Wisp lacks the white moustache of the White-masked Wisp.
-These two species are the largest Southern African wisps which helps to separate them from the other smaller species.
+Additionally, the male Gracious Wisp lacks the white moustache of the White-masked Wisp.
+These two species are the largest Southern African wisps, which helps to separate them from the other smaller species.

 Click here for more details on identification.